 An amount that covers user fees for a recreational facility and any membership dues you pay to a social club or sports club are not considered a taxable benefit if they are a gift given to an employee for a special occasion or a reward given in recognition of certain accomplishments and the total value of all such gifts and rewards given to the employee in the year does not exceed $500 (including taxes).

-Moreover, if you provide meals and accommodation free of charge to an employee (for example, at a resort or a hunting or fishing lodge that you maintain), the value of this benefit (including GST and QST) must be included in boxes A and V and in box G or box I of the employee's RL-1 slip.
-See Benefit Provided to an Employee to find out how a benefit in kind should be treated.
+Moreover, if you provide meals and accommodation free of charge to an employee (for example, at a resort or a hunting or fishing lodge that you maintain), the value of this benefit (including GST and QST) must be included in boxes A and V and, where applicable, in box G or box I of the employee's RL-1 slip (see the Benefit Provided to an Employee page).